sam-val/movies-quiz/README.md

-Movies Quiz App in Django
+# Movies Quiz App in Django

+Check it out on heroku: https://movies-quizz.herokuapp.com/